 - Assure your kids that you do not hate each other.

-Most kids assume that their parents divorcing means they hate each other and often jump to the conclusion that they are responsible for making sure they get their parents back together again.
-Assure your kids that you do not hate each other and let them know that the decisions you make are between the two of you because you know what’s best.
+Most kids assume that their parents divorcing means they hate each other.
+They often jump to the conclusion that they are responsible for making sure they get their parents back together again.
+Assure your kids that you do not hate each other.
+Let them know that the decisions you make are between the two of you because you know what’s best.

 - Maximize the time you have with them.